Analyzing and fixing the issues

 Measures in Dax Optimizer

-Now, in this case, there are five measures with a more detailed relevance.
+Now, in this case, there are five measures with high relevance.
 In reality, the relevance did not change: it is only normalized to a different scale to make the numbers easier to compare.

-You can now focus on the Margin Currency measure, which has two issues of the same type.
+You can now focus on the Margin Currency measure, which has four issues, two for each issue type detected.

 Issues in Dax Optimizer